This site requires a more recent version of Adobe Flash Player to function properly.

 Stores in U.S.

-Revenue Per Square Foot: Revenue per Square Foot for Best Buy US has declined from $948 in 2006 to $784 in 2012, partially driven by comparable store sales declines and lower-than-average performance of new stores opened.
-Going forward, we expect the figure to decline due to increasing competition.
-However, there could be an upside of about 10% to our price estimate if this figure rebounds to 2006 levels of close to $950.
+Revenue Per Square Foot: Revenue per Square Foot for Best Buy US declined from $867 in 2010 to $781 in 2012, driven by comparable store sales declines and lower-than-average performance of new stores.
+The figure increased to $869 in 2014.
+Going forward, we expect the figure to gradually increase as the company continues the expansion of its store-within-a-store format.
+In fact, there could be an upside of up to 10% to our price estimate if this figure increases to $1050 by the end of the forecast period.

-- Number of Stores: We estimate the number of Best Buy big-box stores in the U.S. to witness a decline in the future.
-This figure is expected to decrease from 1,056 in 2012 to about 840 by the end of our forecast period.
-However, there could be an upside of about 20% if the store count reaches around 1,100 by the end of our forecast period.
-Best Buy closed 47 U.S. Best Buy big box stores in fiscal 2013.
-In case, Best Buy decides to continue with store closures and this figure reaches 800 by the end of the forecast period, there could be a 5% downside to our price estimate.
+- Number of Stores: We estimate the number of Best Buy big-box stores in the U.S. to decline in the future.
+This figure is expected to decrease from 1,050 in 2013 to about 960 by the end of our forecast period.
+However, there could be an upside of about 10% if the store count reaches around 1,100 by the end of our forecast period.
+Best Buy closed 1 U.S. Best Buy big box stores in fiscal 2014 and 5 in fiscal 2015.
+In case, Best Buy decides to accelerate store closures and this figure reaches 800 by the end of the forecast period, there could be a similar downside (of about 10%) to our price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for Best Buy at the top of the page.

 Best Buy is the largest specialty retailer of consumer electronics in the US, selling a variety of brands of electronic devices such as TVs, home theater systems, cameras, appliances, computers, mobile phones, video games, software, and repair & installation services to consumers across the country under different store brands.
-The company operated around 1100 stores in the country.
 It operates a click and mortar strategy, wherein it uses online channels as an effective way to boost store sales and allocates any sales made online, to its stores.
-Circuit City, the only direct competitor of Best Buy and the second largest electronics retailer in the US, has filed for bankruptcy.
-Best Buy now competes with primarily with retailers such as Walmart, Amazon, Target and Costco.
+Best Buy competes primarily with retailers such as Walmart, Amazon, Target and Costco.